 Another major difference you’ll run into when you research SoFi and Acorns is their portfolio options.
 SoFi offers an Active Investment route, where you can take a hands-on approach with your portfolio.
 If you chose the Automated option you fill out a questionnaire that asks about your goals, time horizon and risk tolerance.
 After that, SoFi churns out an automated portfolio that matches your financial preferences and standing, which you can sit back and monitor.
 Your tradable securities include stocks, ETFs, fractional shares (SoFi Bits) and cryptocurrency.
 There are not many trading tools to help you monitor or assess the products, though.

-In comparison, Acorns only offers the secondary option – passive investing.
+In comparison, Acorns only offers the option of passive investing.
 However, there is no personalization to the process.
 The platform offers its traders five portfolios to choose from: conservative, moderately conservative, moderate, moderately aggressive and aggressive.
 You choose the portfolio that fits your finances and risk level.
 In turn, it invests mainly in ETFs.

 SoFi vs. Acorns: Online & Mobile Experience